SammyShaw/SammyShaw.github.io/_posts/2024-09-24-ACS-Arts-Table.md

 visit my Tableau public viz here:
-[Where do Artists Live?](https://public.tableau.com/app/profile/samuel.shaw2748/viz/WheredoArtistsLive/WheredoArtistsLive)
+[Where do Artists Live?](https://public.tableau.com/app/profile/samuel.shaw2748/viz/WheredoArtistsLive/WheredoArtistsLive) You can select among artist occupations at the top left and rank order by Metro occupation size OR by LQ on the right.

-You can select among artist occupations at the top left and rank order by Metro occupation size OR by LQ on the right.
+In the meantime, I'll be trying to embed the dashboard below...
 <iframe src="https://public.tableau.com/views/WheredoArtistsLive/WheredoArtistsLive?:embed=yes" width="100%" height="600" frameborder="0" allowfullscreen></iframe>